Age – 30 years

 Q. Pens or Pump?
 Any preference?

 Probably pump.
-I forget sometimes when I use pens on what time I had insulin and how much ect.
+I forget sometimes when I use pens on what time I had insulin and how much etc..
 This way I can be very precise and use small doses.
-I also like how I can turn my pump right down when I’m trending low to prevent the need of eating carbs for a hypo.
+I also like how I can turn my pump right down when I’m trending low to prevent the need to eating carbs for a hypo.